 Each Fund is a series of Goldman Sachs Trust, a Delaware statutory trust established by an Agreement and Declaration of Trust dated January 28, 1997.
-The Large Cap Core, Equity Income, Mid Cap Value and Small Cap Value Funds were reorganized on April 30, 1997, from series of a Maryland corporation to series of Goldman Sachs Trust.
-The fiscal year end for each Fund is August 31.
+The Income Builder Fund was reorganized on April 30, 1997 from series of a Maryland corporation to series of Goldman Sachs Trust.
+The fiscal year end for each Fund is October 31.
+The Rising Dividend Growth Fund commenced operations on February 27, 2012.
+The fiscal year end for the Rising Dividend Growth Fund was previously September 30.

 The Trustees have authority under the Trust's Declaration of Trust to create and classify shares of beneficial interest in separate series, without further action by shareholders.
 The Trustees also have authority to classify and reclassify any series of shares into one or more classes of shares.
-As of December 29, 2024, the Trustees have classified the shares of each of the Funds (other than the U.S. Equity ESG, Enhanced Core Equity, Technology Opportunities, Focused Value Small Cap Growth and Small/Mid Cap Value Funds) into eight classes: Class A, Class C, Institutional, Investor, Service, Class R, Class R6 and Class P Shares.
-The Trustees have classified shares of the U.S. Equity ESG Fund, Enhanced Core Equity, Focused Value and Small/Mid Cap Value Funds into seven classes of shares: Class A, Class C, Institutional, Investor, Class R, Class R6 and Class P Shares.
-The Trustees have classified the Technology Opportunities Fund into seven classes of shares: Class A, Class C, Institutional, Investor, Service, Class R6 and Class P Shares.
-The Trustees have classified the Small Cap Growth Fund into 6 classes of shares: Class A, Class C, Institutional, Investor, Class R6 and Class P Shares.
+As of February 28, 2025, the Trustees have classified the shares of the Income Builder Fund into seven classes: Class A, Class C, Investor, Class R6, Institutional and Class P Shares, and shares of the Rising Dividend Growth Fund into eight classes: Class A, Class C, Investor, Class R, Class R6, Institutional and Class P Shares.
+Additional series and classes may be added in the future.

-Each Class A Share, Class C Share, Institutional Share, Investor Share, Class R Share, Class R6 Share, and Service Share and Class P Share of a Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund.
-All expenses of a Fund are borne at the same rate by each class of shares, except that fees under the Service Plan and Shareholder Administration Plan are borne exclusively by Service Shares, fees under Distribution and Service Plans (together with the Service Plan and Shareholder Administration Plan, the "Plans") are borne exclusively by Class A, Class C or Class R Shares and transfer agency fees and expenses are borne at different rates by different share classes.
+Each Class A Share, Class C Share, Institutional Share, Investor Share, Class R Share, Class R Share and Class P Share of a Fund represents a proportionate interest in the assets belonging to the applicable class of the Fund.
+All expenses of a Fund are borne at the same rate by each class of shares, except that fees under Distribution and Service Plans (the "Plans") are borne exclusively by Class A, Class C and Class R Shares and transfer agency fees and expenses are borne at different rates by different share classes.
 The Trustees may determine in the future that it is appropriate to allocate other expenses differently among classes of shares and may do so to the extent consistent with the rules of the SEC and positions of the IRS.
 Each class of shares may have different minimum investment requirements and be entitled to different shareholder services.
 With limited exceptions, shares of a class may only be exchanged for shares of the same or an equivalent class of another fund.
-See "Shareholder Guide" in the applicable Prospectus and "OTHER INFORMATION REGARDING MAXIMUM SALES CHARGE, PURCHASES, REDEMPTIONS, EXCHANGES AND DIVIDENDS" below.
-In addition, the fees and expenses set forth below for each class may be subject to fee waivers or reimbursements, as discussed more fully in the Funds' Prospectuses.
+See "Shareholder Guide" in the Prospectuses and "OTHER INFORMATION REGARDING MAXIMUM SALES CHARGE, PURCHASES, REDEMPTIONS, EXCHANGES AND DIVIDENDS" below.
+In addition, the fees and expenses set forth below for each class may be subject to voluntary fee waivers or reimbursements, as discussed more fully in the Funds' Prospectuses.